dmnfarrell/dmnfarrell.github.io/_posts/2020-07-11-eurostat-death-stats.markdown

 ## Totals per year by age group during 'covid peak'

-If we take the covid peak (see below) as being around weeks 10-20 of 2020, we can roughly compare the deaths for the same period each year.
+The spread of Covid-19 in Europe occured mostly after the flu season.
+If we take the 'covid peak' (see below) as being around weeks 10-20 of 2020, we can roughly compare the deaths for the same period each year.
 Remember these are total deaths, not for specific causes.
+The data used is only for the subset of countries with data for all years.
 This clearly shows the majority of the increase over other years or excess is due to the >70 age group.

 <div style="width: auto; float:center;">
  <a href="/img/eurostat_fluseason_deaths.png"> <img class="scaled" src="/img/eurostat_fluseason_deaths.png"></a>